 1. Get Multiple quotes from Moving Companies – If you are going to use a full service moving company make sure you get quotes from at least three.
-While most of their prices might be in the same ballpark there might be one that stands out from all the rest.
+While most of their prices might be in the same ballpark, the best moving companies will stand out from all the rest.
 When comparing the prices make sure you account for the cost of protection for all of your furniture.

 2. Rent your own moving truck – This is what my wife and I ended up doing.
 We rented a Uhaul truck and we had local movers come in and load the truck in Chicago and others unload the truck in Denver.
 We found that we saved a lot of money by doing it this way.
 We just had to drive the truck, but for the savings it was well worth it.